LotsofTimeSlices/Everquest/README.md

 # Everquest
 **Combine-AAtoCSV.ps1** - Combines all AAs from AA INIs in your macros folder to a single CSV.
 You can filter this to compare who needs what.

-**EQSwitch** - A PowerShell GUI that helps manage multiple running instances of EQ.
+**EQSwitch** - *4/14/2020 - Working on a bug where your toons.csv file will not propagate to the registry.
+No group or sorting.*  A PowerShell GUI that helps manage multiple running instances of EQ.

 **PEQ_Configurator** - A PowerShell GUI that monitors EQ processes and offers a variety of tweaks and options for multiboxing.